sockeqwe/website-old/_posts/2016-07-17-evolution-of-the-repository-pattern.md

  - Single responsibility: This class is responsible to create a "criteria".
 In the case of `NewestNewsesSqlSpecification` this criteria is translated to an SQL string.
  - Hide implementation details: The SQL Statement is hidden in `NewestNewsesSqlSpecification`, so that no other class has to know about SQL at all.
  - We can reuse Specifications: Imagine a Specification with a SQL WHERE clause.
 We could define such a Specification once and reuse it whenever we need a different WHERE clause based specification.
- - Open / Closed principle: As Krzychu Kosobudzki pointed out correctly, this allows to create new specifications (and therefore new query functionality) without having to touch something else in your code base.
+ - Open / Closed principle: As Krzychu Kosobudzki pointed out correctly, this allows to create new specifications (and therefore new functionality) without having to touch something else in your code base.

  What are the disadvantages with that extra abstraction layer?
  Well, now whoever calls `newsRepository.query(new NewestNewsesSqlSpecification())` has to know which `Specification` to pass in.
 That is not a problem per se, but developers begin to over abstract that pattern.
 For example, Krzychu Kosobudzki says that with the repository pattern we can change concrete implementation as requirements changes.
 He gives the example of using Realm instead of SQLite database: